-- To support the academic integrity of the school community. - · To become knowledgeable of the school-wide Integrity Policy and individual teacher guidelines. - To advise the student of the parent's expectation that the student will comply with the Integrity Policy. - To help your child accept the consequences for his/her inappropriate actions.
+- To advise the student of the parent's expectation that the student will comply with the Integrity Policy. - To help your child accept the consequences for his/her inappropriate actions.
 If your child is caught cheating and you are called, please remember that this is a learning experience. - Do not push your child beyond his/her limits with your expectations or aspirations.
 Many times students make poor decisions because of the pressure to excel is greater than their ability to meet the expectations.